apotonick/tyrant/README.md

   * Sticky (Remember me)
 * SignUp
 * SignOut
+* ChangePassword
 * ResetPassword
-* Forgot pw
 * Mutiple sessions with scopes

 ## Operations

-trb instead of pushing into controller
+TRB2 instead of pushing into controller

 Tyrant exposes its public API using operations.